travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 As with other scripts, `install` command can be anything but has to exit with the 0 status in order to be considered successful.

-### before_install, after_install
+### before_install

 You can also define scripts to be run before and after the dependency installation script:

     before_install: some_command
-    after_install:  another_command

 Both settings support multiple scripts, too:

     before_install:
       - before_command_1
       - before_command_2
-    after_install:
-      - after_command_1
-      - after_command_2

-These commands are commonly used to update git repository submodules and do similar tasks that need to be performed before dependencies are installed.
+`before_install` is commonly used to update git repository submodules and do similar tasks that need to be performed before dependencies are installed.

 ### On Native Dependencies